Poor EHR Usability Linked to Burnout Rates

 As financial incentives from the Meaningful Use act continue to roll in, more and more private practices are adopting EHR systems — thus totally transforming the landscape of how care is delivered and archived.
 Electronic health records are designed to create a secure web of patient data information that is accessible, easy to use, and transparent, all while offering financial incentives to the providing medical practice or institution.
 In reality, as we now know, these EHR’s are far from perfect.

-A 2019 study published in the Mayo Clinic proceedings found that perceived usability of EHR platforms was directly linked to the degree of job satisfaction and burnout among physicians.
-The more difficult an EHR is to use, the more likely a physician is to feel burnt out.
+A 2019 study published in the Mayo Clinic proceedings found that perceived usability of EHR platforms was directly linked to the degree of job satisfaction and burnout among clinicians.
+The more difficult an EHR is to use, the more likely a clinician is to feel burnt out.
 But what exactly makes EHR’s so unfriendly, and why are users so dissatisfied?

 Interoperability and Difficulty Switching Vendors

 Interoperability refers to the ability of computer software to share data and information laterally across different systems.
 EHR software is notoriously incapable of efficient interoperability.
 This lack of seamless integration between software makes sharing patient information across institutions or between medical professionals with different expertise extremely difficult.

 From a business perspective, these tactics are often intentional.
 Keeping care providers and medical institutions locked into a specific EHR platform is financially advantageous for vendors and because the costs of implementing a new EHR system are so high (especially for larger practices like hospitals), it ensures that their customers won’t switch platforms if a newer, better, or cheaper alternative becomes available.

 Because EHR platforms can’t play well with others, bigger healthcare institutions often employ a more umbrella-like platform that “works” for everyone rather than letting each department contract their own vendor that serves their specialty-specific needs.